nschwiet/nschwiet.github.io/_pages/mlis-portfolio.md

 [Supporting Documentation](/supporting-documentation)
 ======
 This section contains other projects I worked on throughout my MLIS degree.
-A few of these are more experimental and others stem from work I did in the Digital Humanities program.
+A few of these are more experimental, some stem from work I did in the Digital Humanities program, and others were group projects.

 Accessibility Statement